When Does a Dog Become a Senior?

 When we realize that a dog has entered their senior years, it feels like a flash.
 How did time fly by so quickly?
 Is your pet truly a senior yet, and if so, what kinds of adjustments do we need to make to help them live their healthiest lives?

 Senior dog care is a little different than the care you give your puppy, adolescent, or adult dog.
-Just like us humans, dogs go through stages of aging that require adjustments.
-As we've learned more about these adjustments for senior dogs, we've seen the average lifespan and wellbeing of the average dog increase greatly.
+Just like humans, dogs go through aging stages that require adjustments.
+As we’ve learned more about senior care, the average dog lifespan and overall wellbeing have increased greatly.

-So, when does a dog become a senior, and what are you supposed to do when that time comes?
+So, when does a dog become a senior, and what should you do when that time comes?

 The Definition of a Senior Dog by Breed Size